ashking13th/projectReports/README.md

 # projectReports
-This repository contains the documents to all my projects
+This repository contains the documents to some of my projects.